docker/extensions-sdk/docs/tutorials/ui-minimal-extension.md

 Now that the extension is packaged as a Docker image, let's proceed with the installation.
 To do so, we'll use the Docker Extensions CLI.

-> Enable Docker Desktop Extensions
+!!! info "Enable Docker Desktop Extensions"

->
-> Ensure the Extensions capabilities are enabled in the Docker Desktop build by running `docker extension enable`
+    Ensure the Extensions capabilities are enabled in the Docker Desktop build by running `docker extension enable`

 To install the extension in Docker Desktop, run: